Agents

 Creating an agent

-You create an agent by defining its behavior, attaching tools, and selecting a model:
+Create an agent by defining behavior, selecting a model, and optionally attaching tools.

 from aixplain.factories import AgentFactory